 Sealing entry points

 One of the most effective ways to prevent ants from invading your home is by sealing their entry points.
 Ants can enter through even the tiniest cracks and gaps, so thorough inspection and maintenance are vital.
+This step also helps reduce other pests and moisture issues (and can complement prevention for pests like termites and fleas).

 Identifying entry points